travis-ci/docs-travis-ci-com/user/travis-pro.md

 ### Can I use pull request testing on Travis Pro?

 Yes, you can.
-It's enabled by default for all repositories set up on Travis.
-See the [blog post](http://blog.travis-ci.com/announcing-pull-request-support/) accompanying the launch of pull requests for Travis.
+It's enabled by default for all repositories set up on Travis CI.
+See the [blog post](http://blog.travis-ci.com/announcing-pull-request-support/) accompanying the launch of pull requests for Travis CI.

 ### How can I encrypt files that include sensitive data?